 - If your basement is damp or humid, consider a dehumidifier to reduce pest-friendly conditions.

 - If your washer, hot water heater, or other plumbing-reliant machinery is in the basement, check regularly for leaks and fix any that you find immediately.

-These areas are high-traffic areas that often serve multiple purposes – food storage, kids’ school and sports equipment storage, pet feeding area.
-They also allow plenty of potential pest entry opportunity and items for attraction.
+These areas are high-traffic areas that often serve multiple purposes – food storage, kids’ school and sports equipment storage, and a pet feeding area.
+They also allow plenty of potential pest entry opportunities and items for attraction.

 - Be sure your dryer vent is properly covered outside to prevent rodent entry.